Connecting with Parents During the Summer Months

 In certain circles, you might have the luxury of inviting yourself over to have dinner in the homes of your students (Pro Tip: I would encourage you to first invite the family into your home).
 If a student’s family offers for you to share a meal in their home, by all means, try your best to accept!
 There is something special about having a meal in a home that is personal and allows for free flowing conversation, board games and maybe even a few laughs along the way!

 This suggestion will not connect with every family; but for some, the ability to have someone else do the dishes for the night without having to worry about a restaurant bill may be an answered prayer!

 Pray For Them

-Often, we ask our students how we might pray for them and for their families.
+We ask our students how we might pray for them and for their families.
 Do the parents in your ministry ever know that you pray for them?
-The goal here is not to brag on our wonderfully extravagant prayer lives, but to show the parents in your ministry that you take prayer seriously and that you care about their family enough to spend time in prayer on their behalf.
+The goal here is not to brag on our wonderful and extravagant prayer lives, but to show the parents in your ministry that you take prayer seriously and that you care about their family enough to spend time in prayer on their behalf.
 Write a note or have a conversation to let your parents know that you prayed for them personally this week.
 Go a step further and ask them what else you might be able to pray for them for.
 Don’t forget to ask about answered prayers and celebrate God’s faithfulness together!